mrahhal/css-theming/README.md

 A platform for CSS theming.

 Uses modern CSS and SCSS.
-Color contrast is at least AA compatible by default!
+Contrast of computed colors is at least AA compatible by default.

 ![niai](https://raw.githubusercontent.com/mrahhal/css-theming/master/images/niai.gif)